xinl-sta/xinl-sta/README.md

 Although that's the case, XiNL Dev Studio won't have any plans in the near future.
 This is mainly due to academic reasons, and I hope for your understanding.

 What is STA?
-STA stands for **St**udio **A**ccount, meaning studio account.
+STA stands for **St**udio **A**ccount.
 To keep the username concise, this abbreviation is used.
 (I believe you wouldn't like a username like xinl-studio-account.)

 Translated by ChatGPT.